CDEval: A Benchmark for Measuring the Cultural Dimensions of Large Language Models: Limitations

 \section{Limitations}

 Our proposed benchmark represents a step forward in analyzing the cultural dimensions of large language models.
 However, our work still has limitations and challenges.
-The scope of cultural dimensions we have explored is confined to six, which might be limiting in real-world applications.
+Firstly, in our experiment, data in languages other than English was obtained via Google Translate.
+This introduces potential inaccuracies or other factors that could impact the results of cultural assessments.
+In the future work, we plan to extract a subset from the dataset, for example, 100 entries for each dimension, and have native speakers or language experts from the corresponding countries translate them to ensure the accurate expression of the questionnaire in other languages.
+Furthermore, we will examine the extent to which machine translation influences the experimental results.
+Moreover, the scope of cultural dimensions we have explored is confined to six, which might be limiting in real-world applications.
 For open generation tasks, due to the difficulty of evaluation, we conducted some case studies.
-A critical and impending task is the development of an automated method for the cultural assessment of generative tasks.
+Lastly, a critical and impending task is the development of an automated method for the cultural assessment of generative tasks.